scams-research/scams-research.github.io/research/index.md

 title: Research
 ---

-The SCAMs@bristol research group is principally a *method-development* group, looking to improve chemical and physical analysis.
+The SCAMs@bristol research group is principally a *method-development* group, working at the interface of chemistry and applied mathematics.
 Currently, our work is focused on three (interlocking) areas:

 ## Things Moving